invadergir/juce-double-precision-poc/README.md

 ## Abstract

 This example Juce application demonstrates two successful techniques for simplifying software engineering in the Juce environment by removing the need for templatized class types in the code.
 The first method generates double-precision audio processing code automatically from single-precision code.
-For apps targeting very performance-constrained devices (such as mobile), it would be appropriate to apply this build process to make development easier at the cost of a small amount of process overhead.
-For apps targeting higher performance devices (desktop/laptop), it is instead recommended to implement the second technique, using double precision processing but converting lower-precision buffers prior to and after processing, which gave acceptable performance.
+For apps targeting very performance-constrained devices (such as mobile), it would be appropriate to apply this build process to make development easier at the cost of some amount of process overhead.
+For apps targeting only higher-performance devices (desktop or laptop), it is instead recommended to implement the second technique, using double precision processing but converting lower-precision buffers prior to and after processing, which gave acceptable performance.

 In both cases, the described methodology avoids templating and thereby increases speed of development and maintainability of the code, reducing development cost and time to market and at the same time increasing run-time flexibility.